-Innovations for Poverty Action worked with researchers to conduct a clustered randomized evaluation that measured the effects of food and cash loans on labor supply and agricultural productivity in Chipata, Zambia.
-The study was conducted among 3,141 smallholder farmers from 175 villages.
+Innovations for Poverty Action worked with researchers to conduct a two-year clustered randomized evaluation that measured the effects of food and cash loans on labor supply and agricultural productivity in Chipata, Zambia.
+The study was conducted among 3,139 smallholder farmers from 175 villages.
 The villages were randomly assigned to three groups.
-In the first group of villages, all farmers in the village were offered a loan of 200 Zambian kwacha (approximately US$35 in 2014.
+In the first group of villages, all farmers in the village were offered a loan of 200 Zambian kwacha (approximately US$33 in 2014.
 In the second group of villages, farmers were offered food loans consisting of three 50kg bags of maize.
 The third group of villages served as the comparison group and did not receive access to loans.

 In the two treatment groups, the loans were offered during the start of the lean season in January 2014 and January 2015.
 Farmers had to repay 260 kwacha in cash or four bags of maize after harvest in each year (in July).
 Regardless of loan type, borrowers were able to repay with either maize or cash.
 In order to measure how the effect of receiving loans persists over time, some villages did not receive loans during the second year of the study.

 Overall, increasing access to credit during the lean season helped farming households allocate labor more efficiently, leading to improvements in productivity and well-being.